 Bowling is a sport that can be enjoyed by people of all ages and skill levels.
 Whether it’s being played at a children's birthday party or in a professional tournament, the sport allows everyone the same opportunity to roll the ball and knock down as many pins as possible.
-Though the average person may find getting strikes to be rather difficult, doing so is expected of professional bowlers on nearly every roll.
-A person’s average score can be determined by dividing the total number of pins they have knocked down by the number of games they have played or by averaging the scores of all their previously-completed games.
+Players can even keep track of how consistently they are knocking picks over by calculating their average score.
 Keep reading to learn about bowling averages across all levels of competition.

-Anything above 170 is usually considered very good, and any player who breaks a score of 200 in league play would be an exceptional bowler.
+Anything above 170 is usually considered very good, and any player who breaks a score of 200 in league play would be considered an exceptional bowler.
 Though members of these leagues are not professionals, they are often bowlers with an extensive background in the sport who play multiple times per week.
-Because they practice more and have a deeper understanding of the game, they can consistently achieve higher scores.
+Since they practice more and have a deeper understanding of the game, they can consistently achieve higher scores.

 Practically every professional bowling score is in the 200s, with the average range falling between 230 and 250.
 While many people may expect that professional bowlers are consistently recording perfect games or rounds where they get a strike with every throw, such is not the case.
 The odds of a pro bowling a perfect game are 460:1, meaning it will happen on average once every 460 rounds.
 Perfect games can be thought of similarly to a hole-in-one in golf.
 Though it is the objective of every bowler, pulling off 12 consecutive strikes is extremely difficult and rare.